IMBUS-Fundamentals

 • VA the proximal right ventricular outflow tract (RVOT)

-• VA the proximal ascending aorta and aortic valve (AV) (apply Color)
+• VA the proximal ascending aorta and aortic valve (AV) (use Color)

 • VA the left atrium (LA)